UIKonf/uikonf-website/_speakers/alaina-kafkes.md

 twitter: https://twitter.com/alainakafkes
 ---

-Alaina is a software engineer at Medium, where she works predominantly on iOS development and petting other people’s dogs.
+**Alaina Kafkes** is a software engineer at Medium, where she works predominantly on iOS development and petting other people’s dogs.
 She has spoken and written extensively about the intersection of technology and the humanities.
 Current interests include swimming laps and baking with orange zest.